kigichang/sawtk/README.md

 # sawtk

-It is a practicing project poring [diraga/sawtk](https://github.com/dairaga/sawtk) to Rust from Go.
+It is a practicing project poring [diraga/sawtk](https://github.com/dairaga/sawtk) (a [hyperledger sawtooth](https://sawtooth.hyperledger.org) toolkit) to Rust from Go.